josh-clarke/propass/README.md

 node propass.js --lengthpass 20
 ```

+> Some sources suggest that a good password is [at least 12 characters](https://resources.infosecinstitute.com/topic/password-security-complexity-vs-length/).
+A[16 character all lowercase passwords would take 208 billion minutes to crack](https://specopssoft.com/blog/password-length-best-practices/) with today's computers.

 ### Numbers and Symbols

 The amount of numbers or symbols in a password can be set with `--numbers` or `-n` and `-symbols` or `-s`, respectively.
 Keep in mind that these options do not change the total length of the password, so additional numbers and symbols will reduce the number of letters in the password unless you lengthen the password with the `--lengthpass` flag.